 - Health and wellbeing;

 - Education and research;

 - Knowledge industries and professional services;

-- Tourism (see Section 15.2), sport and leisure;
+- Tourism (section 15.2), sport and leisure;

-- Food and agribusiness (see Section 15.3);
+- Food and agribusiness (section 15.3);

 - Clean technologies; and

 - Aviation and aerospace.

-Council works in partnership with the community, business and industry and other levels of government to deliver its strategic intent in terms of managing growth, promoting economic development, providing infrastructure, supporting community cohesion and resilience, and protecting and enhancing our natural assets.
+Council works in partnership with the community, business and industry, and other levels of government to deliver its strategic intent in terms of managing growth, promoting economic development, providing infrastructure, supporting community cohesion and resilience, and protecting and enhancing our natural assets.